 Front Line Defenders invites applications for a Research & Training Fellowship to support its work in Middle East & North Africa.
 The candidate will work in close coordination with the Protection Coordinator for the Middle East & North Africa region, and will provide support to other relevant staff across other programme areas as required.
 The Research & Training Fellowship will be for 9 months and based in Front Line Defenders' office in Blackrock, Co.
 Dublin, Ireland.

 The Fellowship participant will be able to draft well and have good analytical skills.
-He/she will have some knowledge of the UN system and international and human rights law.
-He/she must be able to work in both English and Arabic.
+They will have some knowledge of the UN system and international and human rights law.
+They must be able to work in both English and Arabic.
 Please note that we cannot make exceptions to the language requirement.

-He/she will be able to work on own initiative and as a member of a team.
-He/she will have good oral and written communication skills and be computer literate.
-He/she will be flexible and cooperative.
+They will be able to work on own initiative and as a member of a team.
+They will have good oral and written communication skills and be computer literate.
+They will be flexible and cooperative.
 Previous work experience with organisations working in the field of Human Rights is desirable.

 Basic terms of reference: